robinja4/studio1test/README.md

 # Hello World!!!!

 This is a paragraph.
-I like to type things and edit them later.
+I like to type stuff and edit it later.

 -auto
 -magical